Bartonella Psychiatric Symptoms: Anxiety, Mood Changes, and Misdiagnosis

 Bartonella psychiatric symptoms are often mistaken for primary mental health conditions—especially when anxiety, agitation, or mood changes appear suddenly without a clear explanation.

-Some patients are told their symptoms are stress, panic disorder, or treatment-resistant depression.
-But when these symptoms emerge alongside physical complaints or a history of tick or flea exposure, the picture may be more complex.
+Some patients are told their symptoms reflect stress, panic disorder, bipolar disorder, or treatment-resistant depression.
+But when these symptoms emerge alongside physical complaints or a history of tick, flea, or cat exposure, the clinical picture may be more complex.

 For a broader clinical context, see Bartonella.